Konamiman/Nextor/docs/Nextor 3.0 Programmers Reference.md

 * Initialization error (.INITE, 0AFh)

-Returned by the _DRVRO function when the driver's initialization routine returns an error (and thus the driver install failed).
+Returned by [the `_DRVRO` function](#315-driver-operations-_drvro-7fh) when the driver's initialization routine returns an error (and thus the driver install failed).

 * Command interpreter not found (.NOCMD, 0AEh)

-Used by NEXTOR.SYS to signal that COMMAND2.COM was not found and thus a jump to the BASIC environment was forced.
+Used by `NEXTOR.SYS` to signal that `COMMAND2.COM` was not found and thus a jump to the BASIC environment was forced.

 * Incompatible DOS version (.IDOSV, 0ADh)

-Used by NEXTOR.SYS to signal that the kernel version is incompatible and thus a jump to the BASIC environment was forced.
+Used by `NEXTOR.SYS` to signal that the kernel version is incompatible and thus a jump to the BASIC environment was forced.

 ## 5. Extended mapper support routines

 The original MSX-DOS 2 mapper support routines (see "5.
-Mapper support routines" in [MSX-DOS 2 Program Interface Specification](DOS2-PIS.TXT)) have been extended with four new routines that allow reading data, writing data and calling routines placed in another RAM segment; they work much like the existing routines RD_SEG, WR_SEG, CAL_SEG and CALLS but they accept a pair of slot number + RAM segment number as input instead of only the RAM segment number.
+Mapper support routines" in [MSX-DOS 2 Program Interface Specification](DOS2-PIS.TXT)) have been extended with four new routines that allow reading data, writing data and calling routines placed in another RAM segment; they work much like the existing routines `RD_SEG`, `WR_SEG`, `CAL_SEG` and `CALLS` but they accept a pair of slot number + RAM segment number as input instead of only the RAM segment number.
 These routines are compatible with the [UNAPI RAM helper specification](https://github.com/Konamiman/MSX-UNAPI-specification/blob/master/docs/MSX%20UNAPI%20specification%201.1.md#4-the-ram-helper), including the extended BIOS based discovery mechanism; this means that any application program that relies on the presence of the UNAPI RAM helper will work out of the box with Nextor, without needing to first install a standalone helper.